 What kind of support has been made available to you during your time at the University?

-How has your time at the university helped you develop as a British Muslim leader?
+How has your time at the university helped develop you in your professional career?

 Have you been able to access any opportunities that have helped you prepare for a career in your chosen industry?